Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 02 Select the Google Cloud Platform (GCP) project that you want to access from the console top navigation bar.

-03 Navigate to Cloud Storage dashboard at https://console.cloud.google.com/storage.
+03 Navigate to Cloud Storage console available at https://console.cloud.google.com/storage.

-04 In the navigation panel, select Browser to access the list with all the Cloud Storage buckets provisioned for the selected project.
+04 In the navigation panel, select Buckets to access the list with all the Cloud Storage buckets created for the selected project.

-05 Click on the name of the publicly accessible storage bucket that you want to reconfigure.
+05 Click on the name of the storage bucket that you want to configure, listed in the Name column.

-06 Select the Permissions tab to access the permissions available for selected bucket.
+06 Select the PERMISSIONS tab to access the permissions defined for selected bucket.

-07 Choose Members from the View by dropdown to display all IAM members that have access to the selected resource.
+07 Select the VIEW BY PRINCIPALS tab to display all IAM members (principals) that have access to the selected resource.

-08 Select all the allUsers and allAuthenticatedUsers members available, then click on the Remove button to initiate the removal action for the selected IAM member bindings.
+08 Select all the allUsers and allAuthenticatedUsers principals available and choose REMOVE ACCESS to initiate the removal action for the selected bindings.

-09 On the Remove member(s)? confirmation box, click REMOVE to confirm the action and delete the allUsers and allAuthenticatedUsers members.
+09 On the removal confirmation box, choose CONFIRM to remove the allUsers and/or allAuthenticatedUsers principals.

-10 Repeat step no. 5 – 9 for each storage bucket created within the selected project.
+11 Repeat steps no. 5 – 10 for each storage bucket created within the selected project.

 Using GCP CLI

-01 Run gsutil iam ch -d command (using gsutil Python tool) using the name of the publicly accessible Cloud Storage bucket that you want to reconfigure as identifier parameter, to remove the allUsers member binding from the IAM policy associated with the selected bucket (the command request does not produce an output):
+01 Run gsutil iam ch -d command (using gsutil Python tool) using the name of the publicly accessible Cloud Storage bucket that you want to configure as the identifier parameter, to remove the allUsers binding from the IAM policy associated with the selected bucket (the command request does not produce an output):

 gsutil iam ch -d allUsers gs://cc-webdata-bucket/